protode908/aiops-4uni/README.md

 6 - License & Credits

 MIT License.
-Created as a learning prototype by me :) .
+Created as a learning prototype by me :)
+Some portions of this project were developed with assistance from AI tools such as ChatGPT (OpenAI) and Gemini (Google).